nuxt-community/firebase-module/docs/guide/options/README.md

 ##### ssr <Badge text="EXPERIMENTAL" type="warn"/>

-If `ssr = true`, nuxt-fire generates a service worker that refreshes the Firebase Auth idToken and sends it with each request to the server if the user is logged in, as described [here](https://firebase.google.com/docs/auth/web/service-worker-sessions)
+If `ssr = true`, the module generates a service worker that refreshes the Firebase Auth idToken and sends it with each request to the server if the user is logged in, as described [here](https://firebase.google.com/docs/auth/web/service-worker-sessions)

 The option further adds a serverMiddleware that checks on server side if the token is valid and then returns the validated authUser object via `ctx.res.verifiedFireAuthUser` to the `nuxtServerInit` action.